SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Opened in 1900, this park is a favorite for locals and visitors alike.
 Recently updated, this park has a basketball court, a dog play area that is very popular, and play structures for young kids.

-While you are in the area, check out the Scott Street Labyrinth near the park as it is a very cool way to spend a few minutes walking around it to escape the busyness of the city.
+While you are in the area, check out the Scott Street Labyrinth near the park, as it is a very cool and relaxing way to spend a few minutes walking around and escaping the bustle of the city.

 This is a great place to grab a drink, listen to a band, and just have a great time overall.
 This main room holds up to 300 people, so you always have a great view of the musicians while being able to dance and enjoy the night.

-The staff is known to be super friendly and service is incredible.
+The staff is known to be super friendly and the service is incredible.
 The interior is gorgeous and very classy.
-Also, make sure to check the schedule as there are often lectures, readings, and other events going too.
+Make sure to check the schedule, as there are often lectures, readings, and other events going as well.

 This is in the basement of the Swedish American Music Hall.
 It is a smaller venue than the upstairs, but still pulls in top musicians and talent.